 Canvas Blocker (Fingerprint Protect)

 - A VPN-service will encrypt your network traffic, so your Internet Service Provider cannot see which websites you visit.
-NordVPN and Mullvad are good options for lower budget plans while Perfect Privacy, Proton VPN and ExpressVPN are a bit more expensive and might provide faster speeds or more features.
+NordVPN and Mullvad are good options for lower budget plans while Perfect Privacy, Proton VPN and ExpressVPN are a bit more expensive and might provide more features.

 These VPN providers are commonly considered to be trustworthy and reliable:

 expressvpn.com/blog/pwc-audits-expressvpn-servers-to-confirm-essential-privacy-protections (turned out to be slow in our test)

 While I have no evidence to argue it, I nonetheless want to mention that I would only trust Mullvad, NordVPN and Perfect Privacy.
 Forget the rest.
 Also, stick with OpenVPN.
 The Wireguard protocol might seem and is on paper superior to any other protocol, but it is still in development and could have bugs.
 OpenVPN has been around for many years and was constantly bugfixed.
 Mullvad would automatically select OpenVPN, NordVPN, however, invested millions in Wireguard servers and would automatically select this protocol.
 They call it “NordLynx”, by the way, but it is Wireguard.

 OpenVPN allows to select either TCP or UDP.
 UDP is faster, but only because it has no quality assurance.
 If a data packet gets lost on its way, UDP will not try to ask for that packet again.
 TCP does.
 To provide an example: If you call someone over Skype, TCP will transport 100% of information, UDP would leave out words or sentences.